 We needed a quick way to see the city and its beautiful landmarks, so paid 20€ for a tour bus around Paris.
 There was an audio commentary playing through personal headphones as we drove through the streets of Paris and being told of its history.
 Landmarks such as Concorde, Louvre, the Notre-Dame and the Champs Elysees were all hop-on/hop-off places where we could jump off the bus to snap some photos.

 We ended our tour at the Champs Elysees because Jade and Mel had some serious shopping to do in Sephora before we headed back to the hotel to go home.

 Paris is an absolutely beautiful city.
 There’s so much more I wanted to do and see, like see the Moulin Rouge and visit Jim Morrison’s grave, however I’m sure one day I’ll get the chance again.

 If ever you get invited on a trip abroad, whether it be with college, uni, whatever… my only advice is that you grab that opportunity with both hands.
-I had the most amazing 3 days in France and got to know the people on my course so much better and form strong friendships; see a gorgeous part of the world and just be a little bit more free.
+I had the most amazing three days in Paris and got to know the people on my course so much better and form strong friendships; see a gorgeous part of the world and just be a little bit more free.
 The whole experience has given me itchy feet to want to travel more.